 If administering medication via invasive routes is required as part of a PA’s job, this needs to be clearly explained in the job description and the PA needs to be in agreement with carrying out this role.

 When something goes wrong

 The PA must follow appropriate action in the event of the person reacting badly to their medication.
-This might include seeking medical advice (and emergency attention via 999 should the reaction be life threatening).
+This might include seeking medical advice (eg. calling 999 if the reaction appears to be life threatening).
 The PA must record such incidences and advise their employer of them at the earliest opportunity.

 Should the PA make an error with assisting or administering medication, the above steps must also be taken.